 Energiesprong UK has 14 founding partners; frontrunners in the field of sustainability and innovation from the social housing sector as well as construction companies that share the vision of working together towards more comfortable, better looking, affordable and sustainable housing.
 In addition, it has a range of supporting partners that are relevant stakeholders in the transformation Energiesprong UK is aiming to achieve.

 Nottingham City Homes (NCH), the Arms Length Management Organisation (ALMO) managing and maintaining Nottingham City Council’s (NCC) council housing stock, chose ten houses in the UK to transform to the Energiesprong standard.
 The houses are part of a larger renovation project with low energy standards.
-These ten houses will be called ‘2050 Homes’ and will have the highest energy standard.
+These ten houses are called ‘2050 Homes’ and have the highest energy standard.
 The name refers to the ambition that in 2050 all buildings in the UK are low to zero carbon buildings.
-The ten house pilot project is now in contract with Melius Homes and with this project the first 10 net zero energy retrofits in the UK are realised.
-The residents now live in ultra-low energy consumers, dramatically reducing household energy bills and making homes warmer.
+The ten house pilot project is in contract with Melius Homes and with this project the first 10 net zero energy retrofits in the UK are realised.
+The residents now live in ultra-low energy comfortable homes with dramatically reduced household energy .
 If all goes well and financing is possible, which depends on funding, another 200 to 300 houses of the same type will be renovated.